ankrutik/notes/aws/solutions_arch_cert/notes.md

 Instance in private subnet sends message to VPC endpoint gateway.
 The gateway then sends the message  to the AWS service.

-## AWS PrivateLink - conn VPC to other VPC
+## AWS PrivateLink

+**Allows direct network route between VPCs in 2 different regions and/or AWS accounts.**

 **Other ways to connect to other VPC:**